RatInABox-Lab/RatInABox/README.md

     * `FeedForwardLayer` (a generic class analagous to a feedforward layer in a deep neural network)
     * ...

 The top animation shows an example use case: an `Agent` randomly explores a 2D `Environment` with a wall.
 Three populations of `Neurons` (`PlaceCells`, `GridCells`, `BoundaryVectorCells`) fire according to the receptive fields shown.
-All data is saved into the history for downstream use.
-Nb. `RatInABox` is fully continuous is space; this means that position and neuronal firing rates are calculated rapidly online with float precision rather than pre-calculated over a discretised mesh; this makes `RatInABox` more accurate than "gridworld" based simulations and potentially much more efficient. `RatInABox` is flexibly discretised in time; `dt` can be set by the user (defaulting to 10 ms) depending on requirements.
+All data is saved into the history for downstream use. `RatInABox` is fully continuous is space; this means that position and neuronal firing rates are calculated rapidly online with float precision rather than pre-calculated over a discretised mesh. `RatInABox` is flexibly discretised in time; `dt` can be set by the user (defaulting to 10 ms) depending on requirements.

 ## Key features
 * **Non-specific**: Trajectories can be randomly generated, imported, or adaptively controlled making `RatInABox` a powerful engine for many tasks involving continuous motion (e.g. control theory or [reinforcement learning](#policy-control)).
-Combine premade or bespoke `Neurons` classes into arbitrary deep networks (examples given).
 * **Biological**:   Simulate large populations of spatially and/or velocity modulated cell types.
 Neurons can be rate based or spiking.
 The random motion model is fitted to match real rodent motion.
 * **Flexible**:     Simulate environments in 1D or 2D with arbitrarily wall arrangements.
+Combine premade or bespoke `Neurons` classes into arbitrary deep networks (examples given).
 * **Fast**:         Simulating 1 minute of exploration in a 2D environment with 100 place cells (dt=10 ms) take just 2 seconds on a laptop (no GPU needed).
 * **Precise**:      No more prediscretised positions, tabular state spaces, or jerky movement policies.
 It's all continuous.
 * **Easy**:         Sensible default parameters mean you can have realisitic simulation data to work with in ~10 lines of code.